karmaniverous/npm-package-template/README.md

 for the latest ES6 goodies!_

 Meanwhile, your NPM package is only useful if it will run anywhere it needs to run.
-So the code you publish to NPM should be support the lowest-common-denominator platform, meaning it _has_ to be a CommonJS package.
+So the code you publish to NPM should support the lowest-common-denominator platform, meaning it _has_ to be a CommonJS package.

 We get there in two steps: